Reading time: 5 minutes

 To maximize the benefits of the annual gift tax exclusion and the lifetime exemption, consider the following strategies:

-• Annual Gifting: Regularly utilize the annual exclusion by gifting up to $19,000 per recipient each year.
+- Annual Gifting: Regularly utilize the annual exclusion by gifting up to $19,000 (in 2025) per recipient each year.
 This approach can significantly reduce the size of your taxable estate over time.

-• Gifts to Spouses: Gifts to U.S. citizen spouses are unlimited and not subject to gift tax.
-For non-citizen spouses, there’s an annual exclusion limit ($190,000 in 2025).
+- Gifts to Spouses: Gifts to U.S. citizen spouses are unlimited and not subject to gift tax.
+For non-citizen spouses, there’s an annual exclusion limit ($190,000 in 2025), regardless of whether the non-citizen spouse is a resident or nonresident of the U.S.

 To learn more about gift taxes, see the IRS’s frequently asked questions ↗.